 Construction: The impacts of noise and dust are likely to result from the construction of the various components of the power lines.
-Roads especially are known to alter physical characteristics of the environment and it is likely that all species may be affected to some extent, the faunal group most likely to be impacted by the increase in dust and noise levels is amphibians.
-Increased dust levels can cover wetland areas and inhibit amphibian's ability to feed and breed.
+Roads especially are known to alter physical characteristics of the environment and it is likely that all species may be affected to some extent.
+Amphibians are likely to be the most impacted by an increase in dust levels.
+Unmitigated dust can increase the turbidity of streams and wetlands which may in turn inhibit amphibian's ability to feed and breed.

 Construction and associated vehicle traffic will create noise pollution that can depress local populations of sensitive faunal groups.
 Animals differ in the degree to which they tolerate such disturbance, and can be expected to have potentially negative and positive impacts on various faunal groups.
 Increased noise and motor vibrations in wetlands may also impact amphibian breeding choruses, but these impacts will be localised and many amphibian species are surprisingly tolerant of vehicle noise.
-Noise pollution will occur during all phases (construction, operational, and de-commissioning/closure).
-Little mitigation is possible.
+Noise pollution will occur during all phases (construction, operational, and de-commissioning/closure) and is difficult to mitigate.